Euthanasia of Rodents

 1. Inhalation of CO2 is an approved method for guinea pigs.

 2. Intraperitoneal injection of at least 200 mg/kg sodium pentobarbital or pentobarbital euthanasia solution.
 If necessary, one may sedate the animal first using ketamine 50 mg/kg IM plus xylazine 2 mg/kg IM.
 Once deeply sedated (5 – 10 minutes after injection), inject at least 200 mg/kg sodium pentobarbital euthanasia solution intraperitoneally.

 CO2 euthanasia procedures

 Pentobarbital, because of its basic pH (pH ~11) and concentration, is best diluted to a concentration of no more than 60 mg/ml.
-Also, due to the small size of most rodents, this allows for better calculation of the dose and, in addition, facilitates absorption.
+Also, due to the small size of most rodents, this allows better calculation of the dose and in addition, facilitates absorption.

 Death must be verified after euthanasia and prior to disposal.
 Unintended recovery must be prevented by the use of appropriate CO2 concentrations and exposure times or by other means as noted below.

 Euthanasia by CO2 or inhalation of other gaseous agents or an injectable agent requires the use of a secondary physical method to assure death.
 Examples of secondary methods include:

 2. Cervical dislocation